 State and territory food regulators, health authorities and agriculture departments in Australia are investigating a rare strain of Salmonella (Salmonella Enteritidis) associated with human illness and egg consumption.

-The investigation has already resulted in a small number of food recalls coordinated by FSANZ, in March this year and in September last year.
+The investigation has already resulted in a small number of food recalls coordinated by FSANZ, in the first half of this year and in September last year.
 Biosecurity measures and other regulatory action are being applied to affected farms by the relevant authorities.

 It is important to know that not all eggs are impacted, but if you have purchased recalled eggs, we recommend that you return the products to the place of purchase for a full refund, or discard the eggs into your garbage, and not into your garden.
 You should not feed these eggs to your pets, or livestock.